avnerduc/datalake/README.md

     - Run is triggered manually by running a script.
     - No state, we start from a clean slate.
     - IO reads _all_ partitions each time
-    - Simple, but not very effecient
+    - Simple, but not very efficient
-    - Ephermal logs are only printed and not saved
+    - Ephemeral logs are only printed and not saved
 - For a real system we would switch to an incremental, partition-aware approach.
-    - Triggered periodically by AirFlow/Prefect
+    - Triggered periodically by Airflow/Prefect
     - Process only touched partitions, not all data
     - Stateful - use a high-water mark (hwm) to indicate last timestamp of ingestion
     - Keep logs persistent